-Planning and Designing Groundwater Recharge Structures for Rural Areas in India
+Planning and Designing Groundwater Recharge Structures for Rural and Urban Areas in India

 Almost 80 per cent of drinking water supply in India’s rural areas comes from groundwater sources.
 Since the 1960s, the country has seen numerous programmes for supply of drinking water; the latest programme of these is the Jal Jeevan Mission (JJM), which claims to reach 190 million households.
 But every new scheme is accompanied by stories of slippages.
 In all the six programmes that came before JJM, it has been observed that the sources are not protected or recharged; as a result, sustainable and safe supply of water has remained a dream.